 In my previous post, I shared the first half of the transcript for my opening keynote speech about the future of television at the PrimeTime conference in Ottawa in March.
 Below you will find the text for the second half of the complete transcript for my speech.
 This section focuses on Facebook’s impact on social media, Google’s impressive collection of video properties, and it concludes with speculation about how the future media landscape will be controlled.
 The final section includes a quick survey of the amazing diversity of original video content on digital platforms.
 Enjoy.

+Sorry, the page you are looking for is currently unavailable.
 At the recent MIPTV market in Cannes, I interviewed Philip DeBevoise, the co-founder of the super-hot online video startup Machinima.
 This Los Angeles-based company has experienced some incredible results in the past year.
 They reach a global audience of 166 million viewers and they serve more than 1.4 billion video views each month.
 That’s way bigger than any traditional TV channel.

-I’ve known Phillip’s brother (and co-founder) Allen for more than a decade.
+If you are the system administrator of this resource then you should check I’ve known Phillip’s brother (and co-founder) Allen for more than a decade.
 We worked together in the mid-1990s on pioneering online narratives and some early interactive TV concepts.
 I’ve watched his progress at Machinima with great interest because it offers some useful insight into the dynamics of the new video business that will eventually encompass today’s television industry.

 Here’s the video of my recent speech at TEDxMarin.
 The theme of the event was “Communication Revolution”.
 The organizers invited me to speak about the future of television, social media and personal storytelling.